-This park will not disappoint the little ones.
-Children can enjoy five playgrounds, including a boundless playground that provides children with and without disabilities a colorful, sensory-rich, accessible experience.
-A splash park, under three shade sails, lets children run through a series of spray arches, stand under a giant splashing tail, and more.
-The park also offers a Fitness Zone exercise area so parents can stay active while their children play.
-Adults can use 17 pieces of outdoor, resistance exercise equipment that uses one’s body weight for strength training.
-The Fitness Zone is near a large pavilion and playground.
+A splash park under three shade sails beckons children to run through a series of spray arches and stand under a giant splashing tail.
+Parents can work out at the Fitness Zone exercise area while their children play.
+Adults can use 17 pieces of outdoor resistance equipment that use your body weight for strength training.

-A visit here is a great opportunity for activity and education.
-The 1,700-acre park features three playgrounds for running, sliding and swinging.
-After time on the playground, parents can take their children to Okeeheelee Nature Center inside the park.
-Families can check out hands-on exhibits, animal encounters and a nature-related gift shop.
-Admission to the nature center and trails is free.
-Program participation and bicycle/kayak concession fees are nominal.
-Time your visit to experience an equestrian event at Jim Brandon Equestrian Center in Okeeheelee Park South, on the south side of Forest Hill Boulevard.
+Entry to the nature center and trails is free, while program and bicycle/kayak concession fees are nominal.
+Time your visit to experience an equestrian event at Jim Brandon Equestrian Center on the south side of Forest Hill Boulevard.

-This park features a playground, splash park and fitness station — ideal for both parents and kids.
+This park, at 3691 Oswego Ave. in West Palm Beach, features a playground, splash park and fitness station — ideal for both parents and kids.
 On a hot day, children can cool off by splashing through the brightly colored water playground.
-While adults work out on a 10-piece exercise station, they can keep their eyes on their children enjoying the remodeled playground.
+While adults work out on a 10-piece exercise station, they can keep their eyes on their children enjoying the playground.

-This park in central Palm Beach County has undergone a makeover, courtesy of the Office Depot Foundation and Palm Beach County.
-Now residents can enjoy a new playground with accessible equipment for all abilities, as well as a Little Free Library, green space, basketball court and butterfly garden.
-Adults can do an array of exercises at an exercise station next to the playground while watching their children.
+This park, at 4150 Vermont Ave. in Lake Worth Beach, in central Palm Beach County offers a playground with accessible equipment for all abilities, as well as a Little Free Library, green space, basketball court and butterfly garden.
+Adults can do an array of workouts at an exercise station next to the playground while watching their children.

-Located in western Palm Beach County, this park features a seasonally operated pool, a baseball field, basketball courts, tennis courts, a 1.25-mile paved multipurpose path, playgrounds for ages 2 to 5 and 5 to 12, a splash park and picnic areas.
+This park, at 866 State Road 715 in Belle Glade in western Palm Beach County, features a seasonally operated pool, a baseball field, basketball courts, tennis courts, a 1.25-mile paved multipurpose path, playgrounds for ages 2 to 5 and 5 to 12, a splash park and picnic areas.

 Bibi Baksh is public relations specialist for Palm Beach County Parks and Recreation Department.